nestjs/docs.nestjs.com/content/microservices/basics.md

 npm install rxjs
 ```

-Then just add a call of timeout method to the pipe:
+Then just use the `timeout` operator in the pipe:

 ```typescript
 @@filename()